sjinthehouse/automlForImages/README.md

 <li>image-instance-segmentation</li>
 </ul>

-This task type is a required parameter and is passed in using the `task` parameter in the AutoMLVisionConfig For e.g.
+This task type is a required parameter and is passed in using the `task` parameter in the AutoMLVisionConfig.
+For example:

 ```python
 from azureml.train.automl import AutoMLVisionConfig